worldcoin/pbh-ctf/README.md

 ### Details
 This portion of the CTF event is focused on breaking PBH invariants.
 There are four invariants that should always hold true when the World Chain Builder is producing blocks.
 It is important to note that if the builder block is not selected, these conditions are not enforced.
+Participants can verify if the World Chain Builder built a specific block by querying the [builtBlock mapping in the WorldChainBlockRegistry contract](https://worldchain-sepolia.explorer.alchemy.com/address/0x46CD6926427A2190310eBA2BF713F0EF51dFB59F?tab=read_write_contract).

 The **total bounty for each invariant is capped at $10k**, regardless of the number of valid submissions.
 Participants that submit a valid proof of concept and write-up demonstrating how to break an invariant will be eligible for a portion of the bounty.